M-Sc-AUT/M.Sc-Computer-Architecture/Advanced Computer Architecture/Useful Documents/README.md

 4. Add source file in `SConscript`
 5. Add corresponding branch predictor class in `BranchPredictor.py`
 6. Modify `se.py` to select the PerceptronLocalBP branch predictor for CPU(s)

+# acknowledgement
+This document was collected by Shayan Naghizadeh and [Reza Adinepour](https://github.com/rezaAdinepour)